Explain What is Leverage? Explain What is Gold Margin?

 10:1

 You've used 10:1 Leverage, but your max is still 100:1 Leverage.
 This means that even if you're given 100:1 Maximum Leverage or 400:1 Max Leverage, you do not have to use all of it.
 It is best to keep your used leverage to a maximum of 10:1 but you'll still select 100:1 maximum leverage ratio for your account.
-The extra leverage will give you as a trader what we call Free Margin, As long as you have Free margin on your account then your trade transactions will not get closed by your trading broker because this margin requirement will remain above required level.
+The extra leverage will give you as a xauusd trader what we call Free Margin, As long as you have Free margin on your account then your trade transactions will not get closed by your trading online broker because this margin requirement will remain above required level.

 When it comes to gold trading one of your rules: equity management guidelines on your trading plan should be to use leverage below 5:1.

-In the above image examples, the trader is using $2683.07, total controlled sum is $268,307, but trading account equity is $16,116.55, therefore used trading leverage is ($268,307 divide by 16,116.55) = 16.64 : 1
+In the above screenshot image examples, the trader is using $2683.07, total controlled sum is $268,307 dollars, but trading equity is $16,116.55 dollars, therefore used trading leverage is ($268,307 divide by 16,116.55) = 16.64 : 1

 16.64 : 1 Used Leverage